The 29 Best Things to do in Toronto

 Where to stay in Toronto

 There’s a variety of different neighbourhoods in Toronto.
-Most visitors choose to stay in Downtown as it’s closest to all the main attractions.
+Most visitors choose to stay Downtown as it’s closest to all the main attractions.
 Here are a few of our favourite hotels in Toronto:

 Budget: Planet Traveler Hostel